Uranium dioxide: Color for glass ceramic glaze

 Geiger counter (kit without housing) audibly reacting to an orange Fiestaware shard.

 Uranium oxide (urania) was used to color glass and ceramics prior to World War II, and until the applications of radioactivity were discovered this was its main use.
 In 1958 the military in both the US and Europe allowed its commercial use again as depleted uranium, and its use began again on a more limited scale.
 Urania-based ceramic glazes are dark green or black when fired in a reduction or when UO_{2} is used; more commonly it is used in oxidation to produce bright yellow, orange and red glazes.
 Orange-colored Fiestaware is a well-known example of a product with a urania-colored glaze.
 Uranium glass is pale green to yellow and often has strong fluorescent properties.
 Urania has also been used in formulations of enamel and porcelain.
-It is possible to determine with a Geiger counter if a glaze or glass produced before 1958 contains urania.